 “It is too much competition.
 Since we opened, there are at least 30 restaurants in a short driving distance,” Dennis Williams of the Dark Horse Tavern, 209 Byers Road, told this news organization.
 “People want new and shiny, and our business has fallen off.”

-Dark Horse Tavern’s closure is effective today, April 16.
+Dark Horse Tavern’s closed on April 16.
 The business employed 15 people.

 Williams opened the business in the Byers Plaza Shopping Center 12 years ago.